Refugee / H&C

 Refugee Claim

-Canada offers refugee protection to individuals facing persecution or serious harm in their home countries, reflecting its commitment to international human rights and legal obligations..
+Canada offers refugee protection to individuals facing persecution or serious harm in their home countries, reflecting its commitment to international human rights and legal obligations.

 Convention Refugees

 These are individuals who have a well-founded fear of persecution in their home country based on one or more of the following grounds: race, religion, nationality, political opinion, or membership in a particular social group.
-This definition is derived from the 1951 UN Refugee Convention, to which Canada is a signatory, and is recognized under Canadian immigration law.

 Persons in Need of Protection

 These are individuals who are already in Canada and would face a real risk of torture, threat to life, or cruel and unusual treatment or punishment if returned to their country of origin.
-This category addresses serious personal harm that does not necessarily fall under the persecution grounds required for Convention refugees.

 Making a Refugee Claim in Canada